Yonraz/gochat/README.md

 ### RabbitMQ

 I've worked with **Apache Kafka** for microservice communication before and enjoyed it.
-For this project, I chose RabbitMQ due to its scalability and lighter weight.
+For this project, I chose RabbitMQ due to its lighter weight.
 Currently, the RabbitMQ broker holds two exchanges:

 - **UserEventsExchange**

-  - **Queues:**
+  - **Routing keys:**
     - UserLoggedIn
     - UserRegistered
     - UserSignedOut

 - **MessageEventsExchange**
-  - **Queues:**
+  - **Routing keys:**
     - MessageSent
     - MessageRead

-These queues and exchanges enable separation of concerns between user events and chat events.
+These keys and exchanges enable separation of concerns between user events and chat events - when two or more services want to listen to the same event, they bind their own queue to the relevant routing key. this ensures that there's no round-robin-ing of messages and all services consume all of the messages they need.

 ### Backend Services